 Spotlight: Parabens are used as preservatives in cosmetic products, more particularly, if the products include water.
-Their use in cosmetic products was associated during the past years with adverse effects on health.
+In past years, their use in cosmetic products was associated with adverse effects on health.

 What are parabens?

-- Prevent the propagation of bacteria and fungi (germs) after the opening of the products
+- They also prevent the propagation of bacteria and fungi (germs) after the opening of the products

 Which regulations apply?